PhoenixVX/golden-age-wiki/mcp/block/creating_a_block.md

 > [!NOTE]
 > Before you follow this guide, make sure you have decent knowledge of Java and have already [decompiled Minecraft](setting_up.md).
-If you are using RetroMCP-Java, you may want to enable "keep resources" in order to get the `terrain.png` texture used for the tutorial.
+If you are using RetroMCP-Java, you may want to enable "keep resources" in order to get the `terrain.png` texture used for this tutorial.

 # Creating a Block
 This guide will explain how to make a simple flower block and making it generate in the world.